 I am a multidisciplinary teaching artist with a strong dedication to mark-making, form, and process where concepts often dictate materials and vice versa; I love experimentation and play in the studio.
 The result of this love seems to show up as a mix of abstract and representational records of language, moments in time in my process, intimate relationships and history utilizing text, repetition, negative space, color and form.
-I also own and operate Elephant Shoe Studio, which offers classes in gentle, slow yoga and art classes as well as limited batch ceramic objects + prints for where you call home.
+I also own and operate Elephant Shoe Studio which offers limited batch ceramic objects + prints for where you call home as well as partner with Sherri Gamble of Earth House Studio to provide clay classes and workshops at Callow Clay + Glass Works in Bremerton, WA.

 I am not only deeply committed to my own personal practice as an artist, I have a strong desire to provide access and create safe and inclusive spaces to assist people of any age achieve their definition of success in their own practice.